 However, he admitted that it was always going to be uphill work.
 “Disney first had characters like Mickey Mouse and Donald Duck, then movies that spread these characters into people’s hearts…and then duplicated these characters and sceneries and emotions in physical reality,” he told a Nanjing newspaper in 2015.
 “In China…we build the park first, then create the characters and content, and then try to promote them—it’s like a tree without roots.”

 Similarly, neighboring Joyland has been trying to prevent potential lawsuits by developing its own fantasy-themed video game as the basis of future rides.
-This is perhaps an even bigger struggle, given the content restrictions and regulatory reversals that stymie domestic game distribution.
-The NDRC, meanwhile, has been encouraging parks to adopt more overtly Chinese themes, a strategy already pursued by Changzhou’s Spring and Autumn Land—which has a Confucius robot that answers questions, a haunted house reinterpreted as a fight with the Spring and Autumn period’s “Five Warlords,” and a virtual reality ride through a historical battle (albeit embellished with zombies and vampires).
+This is perhaps an even bigger struggle, given the content restrictions that stymie domestic game distribution in China.
+The NDRC, meanwhile, has been encouraging parks to adopt more overtly Chinese themes, a strategy already pursued by Changzhou’s Spring and Autumn Land—which has a Confucius robot that answers questions, a haunted house reinterpreted with the Spring and Autumn period’s “Five Warlords,” and a virtual reality ride through a historical battle (embellished with zombies and vampires).

-Yet this is a hazardous strategy in its own right: in 2018, a People’s Daily editorial lambasted history-themed parks for offering inaccurate, overly commercialized, or shallow interpretations of ancient luminaries and cultural traditions.
+Yet this is a hazardous strategy in its own right.
+In 2018, a People’s Daily editorial lambasted history-themed parks for offering inaccurate, overly commercialized, or shallow interpretations of ancient luminaries and traditions.
 “Though we may look on with displeasure…most visitors just think that it’s enough for a place built for fun to be fun,” the writer sniffed.